- Residential Life

 Dresser/Closet – You’ll need hangers if you want to hang clothes in the closet and a laundry bag or basket for your dirty clothes and linens.

 Showers – Don’t forget towels, shower shoes or flip flops, and something to carry your personal items to and from the bathroom.

-Laundry - Each hall has at least one laundry room, the washers and dryers are card swipe, so you won’t use quarters in the machines, you’ll use auxiliary points, which is money you add to your ID card.
-You provide your own laundry detergent which can be purchased at the Highlander, or one of the stores in the area.
+Laundry - Each hall has at least one laundry room, the washers and dryers are card swipe, so won’t quarters won't work in the machines.
+Instead use auxiliary points, which is money you add to your ID card.
+Auxiliary points can be added with a credit card once you have a mac user name and password.
+Laundry detergent can be purchased at the Highlander campus store on Snelling, or one of the stores within walking distance from campus.
 Our hall offices have an iron and ironing board for check-out if your clothes need pressing.

 Cleaning - You may check out a vacuum from the hall office but you’ll have to provide any additional cleaning supplies you may need during the semester.

 Fan- The residence halls are not air conditioned so a small fan is helpful during the first few weeks in September.
 Air conditioners are not allowed.